 1. Re-Vamp Your Diet

 As far as prevention is concerned, diet is a huge way you can influence your experience of seasonal allergies.
 Studies show that essential fatty acids coming from organic flax seed or hemp seed oil can help reduce seasonal allergies.
-Try avoiding mucous and congestion-causing foods such as dairy products, milk, processed wheat and sugar.
+Try avoiding mucus and congestion-causing foods such as dairy products, milk, processed wheat and sugar.

 In general, a healthy diet will boost your overall immunity to allergies.
 In fact, a scientific study done on the island of Crete found that nasal allergies were almost non-existent in this region.
 Why?
 The islanders’ food intake was composed mainly of cold-pressed olive oil, nuts, fish, fruits and veggies.
 This anti-oxidant diet was super high in grapes, tomatoes, oranges, nuts and apples, all foods known to support normal upper respiratory tract health.